WEInstitute Fellows

 _Prof.
 Dr. Sc.
 Davor Derencinovic, Ph.D.

-- Prof.dr.sc.
-Davor Derencinovic Professor of Criminal Law and Criminology at the University of Zagreb Faculty of Law, Second Vice-President of the Group of Experts on Action against Trafficking in Human Beings (GRETA).
+Second Vice-President of the Group of Experts on Action against Trafficking in Human Beings (GRETA).
 Davor Derencinovic is a Croatian national.
 He graduated from Zagreb University with a Master of Laws Degree in Criminal Law.
 He also completed post-doctoral research in International Terrorism, Organized Crime and Human Rights at the International Human Rights Law Institute of DePaul University and holds a PhD. in criminal law sciences.
 His work experience has progressively developed in the academic field, where he started as a teaching assistant in Criminal Law and Criminology at the Faculty of Law, Zagreb University and eventually became assistant professor in Criminal Law and Criminology.
 Currently Mr. Derencinovic holds the position of professor of Criminal Law and Criminology teaching at graduate and postgraduate levels.
 He participates in drafting various laws concerning the prevention and suppression of organized crime and trafficking in human beings.
 Mr. Derencinovic is also Secretary General of the Croatian Academy of Legal Sciences (an academic NGO) and President of the Croatian Association for Criminal Law and Practice.
 He is a member of the Court of Honour of the Society of University and other Scholars and a national consultant for the United Nations Office for Drugs and Crime.

 Dr. Anwer Jaff, Ph.D.